CyannRogue/pdf-forge-local/README.md

 - `make up` — alias to run
 - `make test` — run tests
 - `make fmt` — format with black/isort

+Note: The new visual, button‑driven SPA is served at root routes; the legacy Workbench remains available at `/ui`.